-Becoming an independent professional is many people’s dream come true.
+Striking out on your own and going independent is many people’s dream come true.
 You get to set your own hours, work where you like, and be your own boss.
 However, all that time spent alone can quickly take an emotional toll and it’s easy to lose motivation and energy when you start to feel lonely.

 If you miss the social interaction and accountability of an office environment, follow these five tips to stay positive and motivated throughout your workday.